UnvsCom/Wallets/CONF-FILE-EXAMPLES.md

  # Disable test network and run on the main network.
  testnet=0

- # Use as many addnode= settings as you like to connect to specific peers in additional to ports
+ # Use as many addnode= settings as you like to connect to specific peers in addition to ports
  addnode=000.00.00 add
  addnode=000.00.00:9333 add